QIPCO British Champions Day Champion Stakes: Last 5 Winners

 The record for the most successful horse of all time in the Champion Stakes is currently Tristan, who emerged victorious three times in the 1880s, doing so in 1882, 1883, and 1884.

-In terms of jockeys, two currently hold the joint record for the most wins in this race across their respective careers to date with 6 – Danny Maher and Charlie Elliott.
+In terms of jockeys, two currently hold the joint record for the most wins in this race across their respective careers to date, with 6 – Danny Maher and Charlie Elliott.
 Starting with Maher, his wins came with Osboch (1901), Pretty Polly (1905), Polymelus (1906), Llangwm (1908), Bayardo (1909), and Lemberg (1910).

 As for Elliott, his victories in this highly prestigious race came with Ellangowan (1923), Asterus (1927), Goyescas (1931), Djeddah (1949), and Dynamiter (1951, 1952).

-Alec Taylor Jr was a trainer who had a lot of success in the Champion Stakes, winning it 8 times over the course of his career in the sport.
+Alec Taylor Jr was a trainer who had a lot of success in the Champion Stakes, winning it 8 times during his career.
 Sceptre (1903), Bayardo (1909), Lemberg (1910, 1911), Gay Crusader (1917), My Dear (1918), Buchan (1919), and Picaroon (1925).

 Here, we are going to take a look back at the five most recent winners of the highly prestigious Champion Stakes on British Champions Day.